eclipse-hawkbit/hawkbit/docs/src/main/resources/news/2018-07-26-first-release.md

 7 to Vaadin 8, since Vaadin announced the end-of-life for our current version.
 Another big topic will be the update to Spring Boot 2.
 On the community-side, we are in the final stage of updating our [website](https://www.eclipse.org/hawkbit/) with a new design, so make sure you stop by in a couple of days to check it out.
-Finally, the hawkBit team will be present at EclipseCon Europe 2018, so if you are interested in meeting us, that would be a good place.
+Finally, the hawkBit team will be present at EclipseCon Europe 2018, so if you are interested in meeting us, that is the place to be.